Clover woman accused of abusing elderly mom after wary police listen outside home

 Police went back to the home.

-Huddleston told police that “everything was fine,” and said that her mother was just getting ill, according to the police incident report.
+Huddleston told police “everything was fine,” and said her mother was just getting ill, according to the police report.

 Officers “pretended to leave” and went outside, then observed the inside of the house from a front window.
 Police said a confrontation began inside between Huddleston and her mother.